 Please Note:

 We try to have copies of most of the books on hand for your visit.
-Many titles are also available on audiobook and e-book.
+Many titles are also available as audiobooks and e-books.
 You can place holds on copies of the print books using the links on each title below.
 Please call us at 508-865-8752 if you need any assistance with putting a book on hold, have a question about availability of a title in a certain format, or to check if we have a certain title available.

 Sutton Elementary